gavinkendall/autoscreen/README.md

 You may want to disable/deactivate or remove/delete any triggers that show the interface if you're wanting Auto Screen Capture to not show its interface for certain situations.

+(The data used for triggers can be found in "!autoscreen\triggers.xml")

 System Tray Icon
 ----------------
 Auto Screen Capture normally runs in your system tray and its icon will be displayed to show